This copy is copyright protected.

 1730 Homann Map of the Republic of Venice

 VeniceRepublic-homann-1716Johann Baptist Homann (March 20, 1664 - July 1, 1724) was the most prominent and prolific map publisher of the 18th century.
 Homann was born in Oberkammlach, a small town near Kammlach, Bavaria, Germany.
-As a young man Homann studied in a Jesuit school and nursed ambitions of becoming a Dominican priest before converting to Protestantism in 1687.
-Following his conversion, Homann moved to Nuremberg and found employment as a notary.
-Around 1693 Homan briefly relocated to Vienna, where he lived and studied printing and copper plate engraving until 1695.
-Afterwards he returned to Nuremberg where, in 1702, he founded the commercial publishing firm that would bear his name.
-In the next five years Homann produced hundreds of maps and developed a distinctive style characterized by heavy detailed engraving, elaborate allegorical cartouche work, and vivid hand color.
-The Homann firm, due to the lower cost of printing in Germany, was able to undercut the dominant French and Dutch publishing houses while matching the diversity and quality of their output.
-By 1715 Homann's rising star caught the attention of the Holy Roman Emperor Charles the VI, who appointed him Imperial Cartographer.
-In the same year he was also appointed a member of the Royal Academy of Sciences in Berlin.
-Homann's prestigious title came with a number of important advantages including access to the most up to date cartographic information as well as the "Privilege".
-The Privilege was a type of early copyright offered to a few individuals by the Holy Roman Emperor.
-Though not as sophisticated as modern copyright legislation, the Privilege did offer a kind of limited protection for several years.
-Most all J. B. Homann maps printed between 1715 and 1730 bear the inscription "Cum Priviligio" or some variation.
-Following Homann's death in 1724, the management of the firm passed to his son, Johann Christoph Homann (1703 - 1730).
+As a young man, Homann studied in a Jesuit school and nursed ambitions of becoming a Dominican priest.
+Nonetheless, he converted to Protestantism in 1687, when he was 23.
+It is not clear where he mastered engraving, but we believe it may have been in Amsterdam.
+Homann's earliest work we have identified is about 1689, and already exhibits a high degree of mastery.
+Around 1691, Homann moved to Nuremberg and registered as a notary.
+By this time, he was already making maps, and very good ones at that.
+He produced a map of the environs of Nürnberg in 1691/92, which suggests he was already a master engraver.
+Around 1693, Homann briefly relocated to Vienna, where he lived and studied printing and copper plate engraving until 1695.
+Until 1702, he worked in Nuremberg in the map trade under Jacob von Sandrart (1630 - 1708) and then David Funck (1642 - 1709).
+Afterward, he returned to Nuremberg, where, in 1702, he founded the commercial publishing firm that would bear his name.
+In the next five years, Homann produced hundreds of maps and developed a distinctive style characterized by heavy, detailed engraving, elaborate allegorical cartouche work, and vivid hand color.
+Due to the lower cost of printing in Germany, the Homann firm could undercut the dominant French and Dutch publishing houses while matching their diversity and quality.
+By 1715, Homann's rising star caught the attention of the Holy Roman Emperor Charles VI, who appointed him Imperial Cartographer.
+In the same year, he was also appointed a member of the Royal Academy of Sciences in Berlin.
+Homann's prestigious title came with several significant advantages, including access to the most up-to-date cartographic information as well as the 'Privilege'.
+The Privilege was a type of early copyright offered to very few by the Holy Roman Emperor.
+Though less sophisticated than modern copyright legislation, the Privilege offered limited protection for several years.
+Most all J. B. Homann maps printed between 1715 and 1730 bear the inscription 'Cum Priviligio' or some variation.
+Following Homann's death in 1724, the firm's map plates and management passed to his son, Johann Christoph Homann (1703 - 1730).
 J. C. Homann, perhaps realizing that he would not long survive his father, stipulated in his will that the company would be inherited by his two head managers, Johann Georg Ebersberger (1695 - 1760) and Johann Michael Franz (1700 - 1761), and that it would publish only under the name 'Homann Heirs'.
-This designation, in various forms (Homannsche Heirs, Heritiers de Homann, Lat Homannianos Herod, Homannschen Erben, etc..) appears on maps from about 1731 onwards.
-The firm continued to publish maps in ever diminishing quantities until the death of its last owner, Christoph Franz Fembo (1781 - 1848).
-Learn More...
+This designation, in various forms (Homannsche Heirs, Heritiers de Homann, Lat Homannianos Herod, Homannschen Erben, etc.) appears on maps from about 1731 onwards.
+The firm continued to publish maps in ever-diminishing quantities until the death of its last owner, Christoph Franz Fembo (1781 - 1848).
+More by this mapmaker...

 Frederik de Wit (1629 - 1706) was a Dutch Golden Age cartographer active in the second half of the 17th and the early 18th centuries.
 De Wit was born of middle class Protestant stock in the western Netherlandish town of Gouda.
 He relocated to Amsterdam sometime before 1648, where he worked under Willem Blaeu.
 His first attributed engraved map, a plan of Haarlem for Antonius Sanderus' Flandria Illustrata, was issued around this time.
 He struck out on his own in 1654.
 The first chart that De Wit personally both drew and engraved was most likely his 1659 map of Denmark, REGNI DANIÆ Accuratissima delineatio Perfeckte Kaerte van ‘t CONJNCKRYCK DENEMARCKEN.
 His great wall map of the world and most famous work, Nova Totius Terrarum Orbis Tabula appeared one year later.
 Following the publication of his wall map De Wit quickly rose in prominence as a both cartographer and engraver.
 He married Maria van der Way in 1661 and through her became a citizen of Amsterdam in 1662.
 Around this time he also published his first major atlas, a composite production ranging in size from 17 to over 150 maps and charts.
 Other atlases and individual maps followed.
 In 1689 De Wit was granted a 15 year Privilege by the Dutch States General.
 (An early copyright that protected the recipient's rights to print and publish.)
 He was recognized with the honorific 'Good Citizen' in 1694.
 De Wit died in 1706 after which his wife Maria continued publishing his maps until about 1710.
 De Wit's son, Franciscus, had no interest in the map trade, instead choosing to prosper as a stockfish merchant.
 On her own retirement, Maria sold most De Wit maps and plates at a public auction.
 Most were acquired by Pieter Mortier and laid the groundwork for the 1721 rise of Covens and Mortier, the largest Dutch cartographic publishing house of the 18th century.
 Learn More...